Republic of Ragusa: Slave trade

 One of the trades practiced by the Republic of Ragusa aside from the trade in spices, salt, wax and minerals, was the slave trade.
 For a period of time, the slave trade was an important part of the economy.

 Ragusa had a close trade relationship with the Republic of Venice, who used Ragusa as an important transshipment point between the Balkans and the Mediterranean world; not only for the import of Balkan metal, but also of slave laborers.

-The Republic of Venice used Ragusa as an important base and middleman in the Ancient Balkan slave trade, in which Slavs from the Balkans were trafficked to the ports of the Adriatic coast and sold to Venetian merchants.
+The Republic of Venice used Ragusa as an important base and middleman in the ancient Balkan slave trade, in which Slavs from the Balkans were trafficked to the ports of the Adriatic coast and sold to Venetian merchants.

 The Venetian merchants of the Venetian slave trade used Ragusa as a base where they purchased slaves and transported them across the Adriatic Sea to the slave market in the Aegean Sea, where they were sold on to either slavery in Spain in the West or slavery in Egypt in the South.

 In the late 13th century between 50 and 200 bonded laborers termed as servi (male) and ancillae (female) were imported to Ragusa from the surrounding Slavic-speaking regions every year.
 The Slavic servants had sometimes been sold by their families, potentially for a fixed period of time after which they would be released.
 Others were kidnapped and sold by warlords, landlords, merchants, or citizens of the surrounding territories.
 Some of the servants were contracted in Ragusa where they worked or were rented out to private households, but other Slavs were sold as slaves and trafficked on cargo vessels across the Adriatic Sea to Venice, Apulia and Sicily in Italy; to Catalonia in Spain; or Palestine and Egypt and Slavery in the Mamluk Sultanate.

 In 1416 Ragusa banned the trafficking in slaves from Slavic Balkan lands.
 The ban was introduced after reports that Ragusan merchants living on the island of Narenta had sold some of the islands peasant population to the Ragusan slave trade.

 However, the institution of slavery as such was not banned in Ragusa, only the slave trade in Slavic slaves.

-Slavery was however not a big institution in Ragusa, were most slaves were domestic house slaves, were allowed to file complaints against their masters and could buy themselves free after working for a salary.
+Slavery was however not a big institution in Ragusa, where most slaves were domestic house slaves, were allowed to file complaints against their masters and could buy themselves free after working for a salary.